atul-yadav-git/Learn_DevOps_Together/Ansible/Roles_in _Ansible.md

 # Ansible Roles

 ## Definition
+Larger playbooks can be broken down into smaller, reusable units called roles for better organization and maintainability.

+It contains a set of tasks, variables, files, and handlers organized in a specific directory structure.

 Role in Ansible is a way of bundling automation content.

-It contains a set of tasks, variables, files, and handlers organized in a specific directory structure.

 ## Key Components